girder/large_image/girder_annotation/docs/annotations.rst

         [0, 1]
       ]
     },
-    "boundaries": true,                # Whether boundaries within the pixelmap have unique values.
+    "boundaries": false,               # Whether boundaries within the pixelmap have unique values.
-                                       # If so, the data array should be constructed such that
+                                       # If so, the values array should only be half as long as the
-                                       # even-numbered indices represent regions of the pixelmap,
+                                       # actual number of distinct pixel values in the pixelmap.
+In
+                                       # this case, for a given index i in the values array, the
+                                       # pixels with value 2i will be given the corresponding
-                                       # and odd-numbered indices represent the borders of those
+                                       # fillColor from the category information, and the pixels
-                                       # regions.
-E.g., if index 0 is the region of all pixels
-                                       # with value 0, then index 1 is the border
+                                       # with value 2i + 1 will be given the corresponding
-                                       # of that region.
+                                       # strokeColor from the category information.
 Required
-    "data": {                          # An object or array detailing how to color the pixelmap.
-                                       # Required
-      "segments": [                    # An array where the value at index 'i' is a string
+    "values": [                        # An array where the value at index 'i' is an integer
-                                       # representing the category of pixels on the pixelmap
-                                       # with value 'i'.
+                                       # pointing to an index in the categories array.
 Required
-        "class_a",
-        "class_b",
-        "class_c",
-        "class_b",
-        "",
-        "class_c"
+        1,
+        2,
+        1,
+        1,
+        2,
       ],
-      "colormap": {                    # An object whose properties correspond to the classes
-                                       # specified in the segments array.
-The values of
-                                       # each property are the colors that those categories
-                                       # represent.
-Required
-        "class_a": "#000055",
-        "class_b": "#005500",
-        "class_c": "#550000"
-    }
+      "categories": [                  # An array whose values contain category information.
+        {
+          "fillColor": "#0000FF",      # The color pixels with this category should be.
+Required "label": "class_a",          # A human-readable label for this category.
+Optional },
+        {
+          "fillColor": "#00FF00",
+          "label": "class_b",

+        },
+        {
+          "fillColor": "#FF0000",
+          "label": "class_c",
+        },
+    ]
   }

 Component Values